Mohyliv-Podilskyi: Romanian period

+In March 1944, Jewish leaders in Bucharest got permission to bring back 1,400 orphans.
+Mohyliv-Podilskyi was liberated that month, on March 20; many Jewish men were immediately drafted by the Soviet army, and either sent to the front or to work in the coal mines in the Archangelsk basin in arctic area of European Russia, on the White Sea.
+Many who stayed in the city were killed by German bombs.
+Most of the deportees were allowed to return to Romania in the spring of 1945.
+Those Jews who survived the forced labor in the Soviet camps who had been sent there from Mohyliv-Podilskyi returned to Romania in 1947.
+According to the Yad Vashem data, 232 Jews sent there whose names are known died in the Arkhangelsk basin.
+According to the Yad Vashem data, five Jews from Romania died there.
+According to Nikolai Bougai, in March 1945, 12,852 Jews from 5,420 families with Romanian passports living in Ukraine were relocated (as Jews) by the NKVD to the Soviet north and east.

 Ukrainian period

 Mohyliv-Podilskyi has been part of Ukraine since August 24, 1991.

 On November 10, 2016, in Mohyliv-Podilskyi, a memorial to the heroes of border guards who died in 1941 was opened.

+Population

+Language

+Distribution of the population by native language according to the 2001 census:

 Geography

 The city is located in the southwest of the Vinnytsia region in the ravine formed by the Dniester River and other ravines (Karpivskyi yar), which are formed by the rivers that enter the Dniester basin (Derlo, Nemia, etc.).
 During the period of snow melting and after rains, temporary drains flow along the bottoms of the beams and the slopes of the ravines.

 The average height above sea level is 80 m.